chimera-linux/dinit-chimera/README.md

   former is specific to `dinit`, while the latter exists for compatibility with `initramfs-tools` (as the initramfs will mount `/run` already and then `dinit-chimera` will not).
 Defaults to `10%`.

+### Mount arguments

+* `dinit_early_root_remount=VAL` the extra `remount` parameters to use for early root remount; the default is `ro,rshared` - this can be used to prevent read-only remount of the root filesystem, e.g. for debugging.
+Note that this variable makes it into the global activation environment.

 ## Service targets